Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.findAll(filterFunction)
 ```

 Find all documents.
 And if a document is encrypted, decrypt it.
+The `filterFunction` filters out documents, the same way as `Array.prototype.filter` does.

 Argument| Type  | Description      | Required
 --------|-------|--------------------------|----------